 - Security Administrator: Install, administer and troubleshoot an organization’s security solutions to keep systems up and running

 Get proper training and education

-There are no specific degree requirements used as prerequisites for cyber security jobs.
-However, most employers will be looking for a bachelor’s degree in computer science, cyber security, or a related technical field.
-If a bachelor’s degree is not in the cards for you right now, there are several certifications that can make you a more desirable candidate for cyber security positions.
-Each certification is suited to different areas and experieces levels of cyber security, so many employers will consider you a more versital candidate if you have a combination of credentials that supports their company goals.
+There are no specific degree requirements used as prerequisites for cybersecurity jobs.
+However, most employers will be looking for a bachelor’s degree in computer science, cybersecurity, or a related technical field.
+If a bachelor’s degree is not in the cards for you right now, there are several certifications that can make you a more desirable candidate for cybersecurity positions.
+Each certification is suited to different areas and experiences levels of cybersecurity, so many employers will consider you a more versatile candidate if you have a combination of credentials that supports their company goals.

 Knowing some of the latest happenings in the field is a great way to impress potential employers as it lets them know that you’re serious about your career and you’re willing to continue learning from others as you pursue it.